 We understand that you will be very keen to hear back about the status of your application, and we will endeavour to process applications as soon as we can.

-You are expected to commit to the program and are required to abide to the Code of Conduct of CivVic Labs and the terms and conditions laid out by each government challenge owner.
+You are expected to commit to the program by participating in all program sessions and are required to abide to the Code of Conduct of CivVic Labs and the terms and conditions laid out by each government challenge owner.
 You are expected to execute on the work that is created with the challenge owner and deliver it in a timely manner.

 All IP rights created by the startup will be owned by the startup.
 Likewise, all IP rights created by the challenge owner during the course of the Program, can be either owned by the challenge owner or assigned to the startup upon creation.
 Both parties retain the background IP that they bring to the program.
 Both parties can renegotiate IP arrangements prior to the accelerator and prior to entering the Development contract at the end of the Program.

 No, but you are highly encouraged to work from the Victorian Innovation Hub (when it is possible again).
 The challenge owners will be involved in parts of the program and will drop in at the Hub some of the time.
 If necessary, and invited to, you may co-locate with your challenge owner.
 The aim of the program is to encourage working together in building a solution.

-Due to the pandemic and travel restrictions, we are making exceptions for startups to be based in Melbourne throughout the program.
+Each companies’ representative must participate in all program sessions to qualify for the program funding.
+However, due to the pandemic and travel restrictions, we are making exceptions for startups to be based in Melbourne throughout the program.
 We will evaluate the conditions as the time comes, and will likely be running the program online and in person (only when it is permitted).
 The reason is because you will receive the greatest value from the program if you’re a part of our cohort and able to spend time with the challenge owners.
+Successful applicants will be kept up-to-date on any changes that happen during the assessment process.